Staff Profile:Dr Che Connon

 The biotechnology industry is rapidly expanding and the emerging field of tissue engineering and cell based therapy are projected to have a high impact in regenerative medicine.
 In particular we are investigating the application of hydrogels in this field.
 However, we also predict that the future of tissue engineering will not be limited to regenerative medicine.
 We are now starting to concieve of functional cell-based biological constructs engineered for not for transplantation but for a specific biotechnological need.
 We have termed this 'super tissue engineering' i.e. the design of cell based constructs that have a limited but exceptional biotechnological function.

-Presently the group consists of 3 PDRA's, 3 PhD students and an ophthalmic clinical fellow funded mainly by Research Council grants.
-Currently we have MRC funding to develop a hydrogel based corneal stem cell transplant procedure that doesn't require ex vivo expansion or GMP facilities.
+Presently the group consists of 3 PDRA's, 2 PhD students and an ophthalmic clinical fellow funded mainly by Research Council grants.
+Currently we have MRC funding to develop a process to improve the corneal surface prior to stem cell transplantation.
 We also have BBSRC grants to develop smart/intelligent hydrogels for wound healing and templates that control the spatiotemporal positioning of stem cells to create a bioprosthetic cornea.
+Finally we have BBSRC/EPSRC funding to develop hydrogels capable of storing stem cells at ambient temperature

 We believe commercialisation, IP and the basic research underpinning a new wave of regenerative medicines are intertwined and as such we are actively involved in ensuring the UK competes globally by maintaining its competitive edge in the regenerative medicine space.
-For example we currently hold a patent for the first stem cell engineered ocular surface (link) and have recently filed a patent for our work on stem cell storage.
 We are actively searching for complimentary partners to commercialise our work or further our basic understanding around these topics:

 - Tissue engineering of the cornea, including a stem cell based oculotoxicity tests.